holcombheather/caps/README.md

 - As a driver, I want to alert the system when I have picked up a package and it is in transit.
 - As a driver, I want to alert the system when a package has been delivered.
 - As a vendor, I want to be notified when my package has been delivered.
-- As a developer, I want to use industry standards for managing the state of each package.
-- As a developer, I want to create an event driven system so that I can write code that happens in response to events, in real time.
+- As a developer, I want to create network event driven system using Socket.io so that I can write code that responds to events originating from both servers and client applications

 #### Tests

 To run tests, use the command `npm test` in your terminal

- PASS  vendor/vendor-handler.test.js
+ PASS  clients/vendor/vendor-handler.test.js
   Vendor Handler
-    ✓ emit pickup message and vendor order payload (2 ms) ✓ log delivered message and emit vendor thank you payload (1 ms)
+    ✓ emit pickup message and vendor order payload (3 ms) ✓ log delivered message and emit vendor thank you payload

- PASS  driver/driver-handler.test.js
+ FAIL  clients/driver/driver-handler.test.js
   Driver Handler
-    ✓ log pickup message and emit in-transit payload (1 ms) ✓ log confirmation message and emit delivered payload
+    ✕ log pickup message and emit in-transit payload (1 ms) ✕ log confirmation message and emit delivered payload (1 ms)

 #### UML
 ![UML image](UML_lab11.png)